 I love to bring you new ways to use my products in your program!
-This adorable farm chores story table below was created by member Alina D. of Growing Up Montessori and Waldorf Inspired by combining miniature farm props, and the chore cards from my Farm Chores Dramatic Play Mini Pack.
+This adorable farm chores story table below was created by member Alina D. of Growing Up Montessori and Waldorf Inspired by combining miniature farm props, and the chore cards from my Farm Chores Obstacle Course Pack.

 A Story table combines stories/print items with storytelling props.
 Children can use this space to re-tell stories by manipulating these props hands on.
 Story tables provide many opportunities for children to to grow their language skills such as: re-telling a story, sequencing, new vocabulary, and an understanding of prepositional phrases.
 They can also provide a deeper understanding about non-concrete subjects, and of course allow children to express themselves creatively.